 Americans spend much of their days and nights indoors -- and that's not a good thing for health and overall wellness.

-Evidence suggests that people are happier and healthier when interacting with nature.
-A garden view can help surgical patients go home sooner, gardens can speed healing and recovery, and spending time in a forest can lower stress levels and blood pressure while boosting immune function.
+Evidence suggests that people are happy and healthier when interacting with nature.
+A garden view can help surgical patients go home sooner, gardens can speed healing and recovery and spending time in a forest can lower stress levels and blood pressure while boosting immune function.